spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-go-neb.md

 # Setting up Go-NEB (optional)

+**Note**: [Go-NEB](https://github.com/matrix-org/go-neb) is now an archived (**unmaintained**) project.
+We recommend not bothering with installing it.
+While not a 1:1 replacement, the bridge's author suggests taking a look at [matrix-hookshot](https://github.com/matrix-org/matrix-hookshot) as a replacement, which can also be installed using [this playbook](configuring-playbook-bridge-hookshot.md).
+Consider using that bridge instead of this one.

 The playbook can install and configure [Go-NEB](https://github.com/matrix-org/go-neb) for you.

 Go-NEB is a Matrix bot written in Go.
 It is the successor to Matrix-NEB, the original Matrix bot written in Python.